AbinZorto/mlopsv2/README.md

 - **Azure Subscription**: Access to necessary Azure Machine Learning resources.
 - **Python 3.12** installed on the self-hosted system.
 - **Azure CLI** and **AML CLI**, which will be installed automatically by the pipeline templates.

+## Python Pipeline Overview

+This repository includes several Python scripts that handle key stages of the machine learning workflow, including data preparation, evaluation, and model registration.
+These scripts are integrated into the Azure DevOps pipeline, facilitating automation and efficiency throughout the ML lifecycle.

+### Key Python Scripts

+1. **`train.py` - AutoML Training Pipeline**
+   This script utilizes Azure AutoML to train a classical regression model, selecting the best model and hyperparameters based on the dataset provided.

+2. **`train2.py` - Custom RandomForestRegressor Training**
+   This script focuses on training a RandomForest model for regression, allowing manual tuning and feature engineering.

+3. **`prep.py` - Data Preparation**
+   This script is responsible for preprocessing the data before it is fed into the training pipelines.
+Key features include:
+   - **Data Cleaning**: Handles missing values, outliers, and inconsistent data entries.
+   - **Feature Engineering**: Creates new features from existing data to enhance model performance.
+   - **Normalization/Scaling**: Applies techniques to normalize or scale features, ensuring that the data is suitable for the models being trained.
+   - **Dataset Splitting**: Splits the data into training and validation sets, optimizing the training process and model evaluation.

+   The `prep.py` script ensures that the data is in the right format and quality for the training scripts, improving the overall efficiency and accuracy of the model.

+4. **`evaluate.py` - Model Evaluation**
+   This script evaluates the performance of trained models based on validation metrics.
+Key functions include:
+   - **Performance Metrics Calculation**: Computes metrics such as accuracy, precision, recall, F1-score, mean absolute error (MAE), and mean squared error (MSE).
+   - **Model Comparison**: Compares the performance of different models trained during the same pipeline run, providing insights into which model performs best under specific conditions.
+   - **Visualization**: Generates plots and visualizations (e.g., confusion matrices, ROC curves) to help stakeholders understand model performance.

+   The `evaluate.py` script allows data scientists and ML engineers to analyze the model's performance and decide whether to proceed with deployment.

+5. **`register.py` - Model Registration**
+   This script is used to register trained models into the Azure Machine Learning workspace.
+Key features include:
+   - **Model Versioning**: Automatically manages model versions, ensuring that each new model is stored correctly in the workspace for tracking and comparison.
+   - **Metadata Logging**: Records important metadata about the model, such as performance metrics, training parameters, and dataset versions.
+   - **Deployment Preparation**: Prepares models for deployment by ensuring they are registered with the necessary configurations in Azure ML.

+   The `register.py` script streamlines the model registration process, making it easy to manage different versions and ensure that only the best-performing models are deployed.

+6. **`stageprep.py` - Staging Data Preparation**
+   Similar to `prep.py`, this script prepares data specifically for the staging environment.
+It may include additional steps specific to the testing or validation of models that are being promoted from Dev to Stage.

+### Integration into Azure DevOps Pipelines

+All these scripts are integrated into the Azure DevOps pipeline, ensuring a seamless workflow:

+- **Data Preparation**: The `prep.py` script is executed as part of the `dev-model-training.yml` pipeline, ensuring that the data is clean and ready before training begins.

+- **Model Training and Evaluation**: After data preparation, the pipeline executes `train.py` or `train2.py` to train the models, followed by `evaluate.py` to assess their performance based on predefined metrics.

+- **Model Registration**: If the evaluation meets the required thresholds, `register.py` is called to register the model in the Azure ML workspace, making it available for deployment.

+### Customization Options

+- **Data Processing Logic**: Each of the preparation scripts (`prep.py`, `stageprep.py`) can be customized to include specific data transformations, feature selections, or additional preprocessing steps that are relevant to your use case.

+- **Evaluation Criteria**: You can modify `evaluate.py` to include specific performance metrics that are more aligned with your project's goals, ensuring that the evaluation process captures all necessary aspects of model performance.

 ## Installation and Setup